amirdy/smart_snake/README.md

 # State
 ### s<sub>t</sub> :
-&nbsp; The last game frame :
+&nbsp; The last frame of the game:

 ### &phi;(s<sub>t</sub>) :
 &nbsp; 8 features extracted from the frame as below: